-There are a wide range of charges that can result from taking another person’s possession.
+A wide range of charges can result from theft and taking another person’s possession(s).
 The charge depends on the unique factors of each situation, but two of the most common charges are:

-- First-degree petty theft.
-The stolen property is valued at between $100 and $299.
+- First-degree petit theft: The stolen property is valued at between $100 and $749.

-- Second-degree petty theft.
-The stolen property is valued at less than $100.
+- Second-degree petit theft: The stolen property is valued at less than $100.

-- Third-degree grand theft.
-The stolen property is valued at $300 and $19,999.
+- Third-degree grand theft: The stolen property is valued at $750 and $19,999.
 This charge will also be used in cases where the property is a car, firearm, commercially farmed animal, fruit of more than 2,000 pieces, stop sign, construction sign, or anhydrous ammonia.

 Additional factors can affect the charge, as well.
 In Florida, the charge can be elevated to grand theft in the first degree if: